Bachelor of Environmental Science/Bachelor of Business (Management)

-You will study the same core environmental science and business management courses included in the single degree.
+You will study the same core courses included in the single environmental science and business management degrees.
 You can also choose to specialise with a minor in environmental biology or environmental chemistry.

 Environmental biology covers topics including ecology, plant science and bioremediation relevant to agriculture, horticulture and the natural environment.

-Environmental chemistry focuses on chemical interactions occurring in the environment and provides the skills and knowledge needed to analyse chemical pollutants in the air, soil, water and biota using a range of techniques and instrumentation.
+Environmental chemistry focuses on chemical interactions occurring in the environment, and provides the skills and knowledge needed to analyse chemical pollutants in the air, soil, water and biota using a range of techniques and tools.

-The business courses in later years of the program provide an understanding of business management skills and knowledge to lead teams and projects.
+The business courses provide an understanding of management to lead teams and projects.

 Choose a program structure